-Children are gifts to be taken care of, faithfully stewarded.
-And one of the ways we care for them is by passing the faith on to them
+One of the ways we care for children is by passing the faith on to them.

 We who have children under our care need to be aware of the end goal: passing on our faith to the next generation.
 I am reminded of Daniel in the Old Testament.
 A young Hebrew boy plucked from his home and carried away into captivity.
 He was away from everything he knew.
 He was placed right in the middle of foreign idolatry.
 Yet he made a decision, resolving in his heart that he would not defile himself with the king’s meat (Daniel 1:8).
 That was not an easy decision to make.
 Yet throughout his life in exile we see Daniel repeatedly choosing God above the ways of the Babylonian kings, culture and religion.

-Throughout his life in exile we see Daniel repeatedly choosing God above the ways of the Babylonian kings, culture and religion
+Throughout his life in exile Daniel repeatedly chose God above the ways of the Babylonian kings, culture and religion.

 I want my children to be like Daniel when they leave home.
 Alone in the world, I want them to still choose to honour God.
 That will be the measure of my success in passing on the faith, which God has tasked me to do.
 How will we accomplish this?
 How do we ensure that our God becomes their God?
 When we intentionally choose to put the work in, day after day.
 But what do we use?
 What tools do we have at our disposal in this God-given task?